Last updated on 2026-02-09

 Program Overview

-The Social Service Worker (Fast Track) is a 10-month Ontario College Diploma program designed for graduate students eager to serve their communities.
-This program builds on your understanding of human behavior and social issues, equipping you with proven techniques essential for social service work.
-Graduates will be well-prepared to engage in various fields, including community development, crisis intervention, and settings focused on anti-violence, corrections, addictions, and education.
+The Social Service Worker (Fast Track) program is a 10-month Ontario College Diploma designed for graduate students eager to make a difference in their communities.
+This program builds on your understanding of human behavior and social issues, equipping you with proven techniques essential for effective social service work.
+Graduates will be well-prepared to engage in various fields, including community development, crisis intervention, and support within corrections, addictions, and educational settings.

 Program Structure

-- Involves hands-on learning through role-plays, counseling labs, and case studies.
+- Hands-on learning through role-plays, counseling labs, and case studies.

-- Includes field placements in London, providing practical experience in social service and health community resources.
+- Field placements in London, leveraging extensive social service and health community resources.

 Featured Experiences

-The Social Service Worker (Fast Track) program offers several unique experiences that enhance learning:
+The Social Service Worker (Fast Track) program offers a variety of unique experiences that enhance learning and professional development:

-- Field placements in various social service settings, allowing students to apply their knowledge in real-world scenarios.
+- Field placements in local social service agencies, providing real-world experience.

-- Opportunities for role-playing and counseling labs to develop practical skills.
+- Engagement in role-plays and counseling labs to develop practical skills.

 Career Options

-Graduates of the Social Service Worker program can pursue various career paths in Canada, including:
+Graduates of the Social Service Worker (Fast Track) program can pursue a variety of rewarding career paths in Canada, including:

 - Community Development Worker: Engage with community members to identify needs and develop programs that promote social change and empowerment.

-- Addictions Counselor: Support individuals struggling with substance use issues, providing guidance and resources for recovery.
+- Addictions Counselor: Work with individuals struggling with substance abuse, providing guidance and support for recovery.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.